kura-labs-org/DEPLOY4_FLASK_APP/documentation.md

     application.run()
 ```
 This is placed in the main executable for the app.
 When run directly, __name__ will be equal to the string "__main__".
 However, when this module is instead called in another module __name__ will be equal to the file's name, which should not be "__main__".
 Thus this will evaluate as false and prevent the app from being executed accidentally.

+What happens frequently when researching a solution, is following the wrong thread.
+You ask a question, and you get an answer that seems like the a solution, so you try to understand it further.
+You get to a point where you can get ready to implement it, but it doesn't work.
+In the process of searching for the fault, you realize the answer is not a proper solution at all. removeAttribute() vs removeChild() to get rid of the entire div